lkodinsson/MARS/Fantasy/Races.md

 **Stats** Elves get +2 Intelligence, +1 Dexterity, and –1 Strength.

 **Cognition** Elves have exceptional memories due to their long life span, and exceptional perception due to living in the wilds.
-They get +1 to all knowledge checks, and +1 to any perception checks made while in the wild.
+They get a +1 to knowledge, and +1 to any perception checks made while in the wild.

 **Size** Elves are medium sized, but as tall as a large sized creature.